ivailo1st/widgets/README.md

   - **http** is an object that contains references to the httpClient method of the same name.
   - **httpClient** is a reference to an instance of the Angular [httpClient](https://angular.io/api/common/http/HttpClient).
 Use these to achieve authorized access to Colibo-services, and to have a convenient way to do http-requests (without needing polyfills for legacy browsers).
   - **navigate** is a method that navigates to a url with out clientside router
+  - **storage** A number of helper functions that will assist in clearing, saving, and loading strings on the server.
+Use a unique name and a key to store a string-value.
+It is recommended to use the namespaced element tag name, or similar: e.g. "company-widget".

 ## Styling
 To ensure a consistent layout, colibo publishes a set of css custom-properties to use in your widget.
 This way you can make sure that your widgets aligns visually with other types of colibo-content, and acts responsively to the viewport-size.